Lady with long grey hair in a spotty dress

 The importance of staff wellbeing

-I monitor the Wellbeing at Home mobile phone throughout the day to ensure all staff have safely arrived and departed after their home visits.
-We also remind the team they can call or message us if they are in need of a debrief.
+I monitor the Wellbeing at Home team throughout the day to ensure all staff have safely arrived and departed after their home visits.

 The nursing team let us know if they have concerns about the person they have visited and have requests for District Nurses or GPs to do follow-up visits.
 Or we refer to other Treetops teams for care and support.